CrowdStrike/logscale-community-content/Misc/queryjobs-pagination/README.md

       - numberOfEventsAfter = 0
    c.
 Poll new job until done, collect events
    d.
 Deduplicate by @id (boundary event may repeat)
    e.
+Delete consumed QueryJob
+   f.
 Repeat from (a) until no new events returned
 ```

 ## API Endpoints